 Our Analysis and Test Results

-Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
-Their About page also has one of their employees coining the phrase "living dynamically with kids in tow."
-This New Zealand-based company, best known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and vigorous competition.
+Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is an innovative company whose mantra is "adapt and survive."
+This New Zealand-based company has infused the baby industry in the US with contemporary inspiration and vigorous competition.

 Ease Of Use

-The Lobster is simple to setup: fold it open, slide it onto the table and twist it tight, and voila, you're finished!
-There are certain limitations to the type of surfaces it can affix to though.
-It can only be used with tables that have straight edges without skirts or lips, which can cause difficulties for families hoping to use the chair at restaurants.
+The Lobster is simple to set up, unfold, slide onto the table, and twist tight.
+Voila, you're finished!
+There are limitations to the type of surfaces that work with the Lobster.
+It only works with tables that have straight edges and no skirts or lips, which can make it challenging to use at all restaurants.

-Placing the baby inside and strapping them in is not a walk in the park either.
-The smaller leg holes can be difficult to maneuver at times.
-Especially if you have a baby with chunkier thighs, shoes on, or an older child, it can be very difficult to get them settled into the seat as the leg holes are not as large as we expected.
-Also, as you can see below, the seat is rather close to the edge of the table, and if you have a wiggly toddler, getting them into this tight of a space can be challenging.
-Once there, you then have an even smaller space in which to fit your hands when you want to buckle baby in and tighten the straps; it can become frustrating very quickly.
-The harness straps have large, padded covers that can be removed to make a bit more room, but at the cost of some comfort.
+Putting the baby inside and strapping them in is not a walk in the park either.
+The smaller leg holes can be difficult to maneuver, especially if you have a baby with chunkier thighs, shoes on, or an older child.
+It can be very difficult to get them settled into the seat as the leg holes are not as large as most babies will likely need.
+Also, the seat installs close to the edge of the table, and if you have a wiggly toddler, it can be difficult to get them into the tight space.
+With the baby in the seat, you have an even smaller space to fit your handsso you can buckle your baby in and tighten the straps.
+This design creates a very frustrating experience.
+The harness straps include large, padded covers that you can remove for more space, but you sacrifice comfort for more room to maneuver.

 Safety and Quality

-The Lobster shines in both safety and quality with nice a fit and finishes, as well as being the only hook-on style chair in the review with a 4-point harness.
-The claw-like arms are super sturdy with non-slip, rubberized gripping.
-The stellar 4-point harness has a removable pad and the separate attached crotch panel is fantastic at keeping kiddos securely in place.
-The seat back is tall and supportive, but the distance from seat pad to dining surface is a whopping 8.5" which seems quite deep for a 6-month+ diner.
-This is possibly part of the reason it feels so cramped inside; baby has to either lift their arms up near their chest or squeeze them inside the limited seat space.
-The seat fabric itself is soft polyester with nice cushioning, likely to satisfy your baby's bum.
-However, we weren't as pleased with the included tray as it is small, flimsy-ish, easily removable and overall below par.
+The Lobster shines in both safety and quality with a nice fit and finish.
+It is the only hook-on chair in the review with a 4-point harness.
+The harness has a removable pad and the separate attached crotch panel keeps kiddos in place (assuming they fit).
+The claw-like attachment arms are super sturdy with non-slip, rubberized grips.
+The seat back is tall and supportive, but the distance from the seat pad to dining surface is a whopping 8.5" which seems quite deep for a 6-month+ diner.
+This design is part of the reason it feels cramped inside; the baby has to either lift their arms up near their chest or squeeze them inside the limited seat space.
+The seat fabric itself is soft polyester with nice cushioning.
+However, we weren't as pleased with the included tray as it is small, flimsy, easily removable by bored kids, and overall disappointing.

-At 3.7 pounds, the Lobster is easy to carry and falls right in the middle of the group of chairs we tested in our review and when folded, it is the smallest hook-on chair.
-The chair and tray fit together snugly in the included carry bag and can be carried comfortably with the tote handles, or you can fit the whole kit and kaboodle into a large diaper bag.
-When it's time to set the chair up, you don't have to sort through and jigsaw together multiple pieces.
-You pop it open and twist it on tightly to an appropriate surface.
+At 3.7 lbs, the Lobster is easy to carry and falls right in the middle for weight in the group of chairs in this review.
+When folded, it is the smallest hook-on chair.
+The chair and tray fit together snugly in the included carry bag and can be transported using the tote handles, or it the whole kit and kaboodle can fit into a large diaper bag.

 Ease Of Cleaning

-Though a quick wet cloth wipedown should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic hand washing and air drying.
-The included tray is top rack dishwasher friendly, but we suggest hand washing it in the sink to minimize plastic degradation and potential chemical leaching into baby's food.
+Though a quick wipe with a wet cloth should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic cleaning.
+The chair is hand wash and air dry, which will take more time and forethought than if you could use a washer and dryer.
+The tray is top-rack dishwasher friendly, but we suggest hand washing to minimize plastic degradation and potential chemical leaching into baby's food.

 — Juliet Spurrier, MD and Lindsay Selig